 Sickness Prevention (EMS, White Spot Syndrome Virus), Reducing Reliance on Medicine such as Antibiotics and Anti-bacterial Agente

 When an ecosystem diversifies and enhances its self-cleansing ability because of EM products, the reproduction of certain viruses can be prevented and thus the dosage of antibiotics and antibacterials can be reduced.
-There are successful cases in which EMS and White spot diseases have been eliminated by the use of EM in shrimp farming.
+There are successful cases in which EMS(Early Mortality Syndrome) and White spot diseases have been eliminated by the use of EM in shrimp farming.

 Concurrent use of EM products and added organic matter speeds up decomposition.
 It improves both the physical and chemical properties of soil, while sharpening its buffering capacity.
 These measures guard against salt damage in maritime environments.

 Stress levels in fish and shellfish depend significantly on water quality.
 EM products helps to maintain water quality and, therefore, stress levels can be reduced.
 As a result, fish can be kept healthy and free from sickness.

 Enhancing Feed Conversion Rate (FCR) and Reducing Mortality

 Supplementing feed with EM Bokashi can help fish digest their food better and grow faster, which increases FCR.
 Likewise, resistance to diseases can be improved in EM-embedded water environments, lowering the mortality rate.